liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/04-upgrading-the-core-using-the-upgrade-tool.markdown

 Monitor the upgrade via the upgrade tool log file (default file is `upgrade.log`).
 If a core upgrade process fails, analyze the failure and resolve it.
-If a core upgrade step for @product@ 7.1 (or newer) fails, executing the upgrade tool again starts it from that step.
+If a core upgrade step for @sharepoint@ 7.1 (or newer) fails, executing the upgrade tool again starts it from that step.

 If you configured the upgrade tool to upgrade non-core modules, the tool opens a Gogo shell and starts upgrading them.
 The Gogo shell lets you upgrade modules, check module upgrade status, verify upgrades, and restart module upgrades.
-Read on to learn how to use Gogo shell commands to complete @product@ upgrades.
+Read on to learn how to use Gogo shell commands to complete @sharepoint@ upgrades.